 Different types of parathyroid operations have different cure rates.
-Operating on one side of the neck (and not looking at all four parathyroid glands) will provide a cure rate of around 95%, BUT, an additional 10% will need a second surgery within 10 years.
-See our page on mini-surgery to understand this--the guy we operate on in the video has two parathyroid glands, and a one-side operation would not have cured him.
+Operating on one side of the neck (and not looking at all four parathyroid glands) will provide a cure rate of around 80%, BUT, an additional 10% of people who THINK they are cured will need a second surgery within 10 years because they are not cured long-term.
+See our page on mini-surgery to understand this--the guy we operate on in the video has two parathyroid tumors, and a one-side operation would not have cured him completely or long-term.

 Even the New York Times recognizes that doctors who perform only a few delicate operations per year put patients at undue risk.

 The MIRP operation is a much smaller operation, so the risk is the lowest for this operation (less than 1 percent, shown in blue) (less than 1 in 10,000 at our center).
 The old-fashioned standard parathyroid operation has a nerve injury risk of about 1-2 percent when performed by experienced parathyroid surgeons (shown in red).
-When performed by surgeons who do parathyroid surgery infrequently, the risk can be as high as 3 or 5 percent! (shown in green).
+When performed by surgeons who do parathyroid surgery infrequently, the risk can be as high as 3 or 5 percent (shown in green).
 NOTE...this may seem like a low rate for this complication, but this is a terrible complication of parathyroid surgery, leaving the patient with a hoarse voice (sometimes forever), and often the patient can't speak except for a whisper.
 Don't take this lightly!
-Make sure you discuss this with your surgeon!
-A parathyroid surgeon who has done over 1000 parathyroid operations will have a risk of this complication of less than 1 in 2,500... far less than 1%, as opposed to a risk of 1 in 25 to 1 in 50 for a general surgeon who does this operation less than 5 times per year.
+Make sure you discuss this with your surgeon.
+A parathyroid surgeon who has done over 1000 parathyroid operations will have a risk of this complication of less than 1 in 500... less than 1%, as opposed to a risk of 1 in 25 for a general surgeon who does this operation less than 5 times per year.

 Read more about surgeon-induced hypoparathyroidism and a large study of these patients that was conducted with the Hypoparathyroidism Association of America... by clicking here.